 “I felt separated,” he said.
 “I felt like, why me?
 Why did they feel the need to say that?
 I didn’t do anything to them.”

-He acknowledged that he did inform Oaks Christian staff about the bullying, but the administration failed to take action to address the problems that he was experiencing.
+He acknowledged that he had informed Oaks Christian staff about the bullying, but the administration had failed to address the problems he was experiencing.

 He opened up in the interview about one instance where a school administrator informed him that his U.S. history class would be covering slavery that day and to “brace” for inappropriate comments to be made by his classmates.

-By filing the lawsuit though, the student hopes to make a real change in the culture of Oaks Christian.
+By filing the lawsuit, however, the student hopes to make a real change in Oaks Christian’s culture.

 “I’m bracing for it to happen — I’ll have to go through it so nobody else will,” he said.
 “There has to be a change.”